Singularity analysis for heavy-tailed random variables: Results

 \subsection{Main theorems}

 Set $f_{n0} = f_n$ and for $r\geq 1$, \be f_{nr}(x) = q(x) + \frac{(N_n-x)^2}{2 n \sigma^2}- \frac{(N_n - x)^3}{n^2} \sum_{j=0}^{r-1} \lambda_j \Bigl(\frac{N_n - x}{n}\Bigr)^{j}. \ee Remember the minimization of $f_n(x)$ and the critical scales $\sqrt{n}\ll N_n^* < N_n^{**} =O(n^{1/(2-\alpha)}) \ll n$ illustrated in Fig.~\ref{fig variational}.
 In Proposition~\ref{prop:truncated} below we check that the properties of $f_n$ carry over to $f_{nr}$.
 The following theorems provide a local variant of a large deviations theorem by S.~V.~Nagaev~\cite{nagaev73}, see also~\cite[Theorem 2.1]{nagaev79}.
+Local results have been provided before, see~\cite{denisov-dieker-shneer} and the references therein.
 The principal difference, apart from the local character of the theorems, is that our detailed investigation of the variational problem and notably Lemma~\ref{lem:crit-magnitudes} allows us to formulate conditions directly in terms of $N_n$, whereas S.~V.~Nagaev's criteria included an indirect condition on the sign of some second derivative.

 \begin{theorem} Let $N_n\to \infty$ with $\sqrt{n}\ll N_n \leq (1+o(1))N_n^*$.
 Pick $r$ large enough so that $n (N_n/n)^{r}\to 0$.
 Then

 \end{theorem}

 \begin{theorem} Let $N_n\to \infty$ with $\liminf N_n / N_n^* >1$ and $N_n = O(n^{1/[2-\alpha]} )$.
 Pick $r$ large enough so that $n (N^{*}_n/n)^{r}\to 0$.
 Then